N1BUG Station

 Three Beverages are end fed; one is center fed to reduce the length of feedline required.

-The aerial photo is somewhat outdated.
+The aerial photo is outdated.
 In 2010 many trees were taken out in the area between the towers and around the N/S, NE/SW Beverage feeds as part of my antenn farm "weed removal" project.
-More weeds to be eliminated in 2011, I hope.
+More weeds to be eliminated eventually, I hope.